optimistic-updt/react-dashboard/README.md

 ### Key features

-- A feeling widget
+- A NLP-powered feeling widget
-- Dark Mode, remenbers user preferences and OS preference
+- Dark Mode, remembers user preferences and OS preference
+- To do list that gets saved to LocalStorage
 - Conditionnal rendering of the login component

 ### To Improve